primeharbor/breaches.cloud/content/incidents/ftx/index.md

 The following Cloud Security lessons come primarily from John J. Ray III's [First Interim Report](FirstInterimReport.pdf), and are cited by page number.

-1. MultiAccount Strategy - FTX primarily kept all private keys in the same AWS account with a number of compute workloads
+1. MultiAccount Strategy - FTX primarily kept all private keys in the same AWS account with over a thousand compute workloads
-	> "the FTX exchanges and Alameda used a single, shared AWS account, meaning that a compromise of that AWS account would expose all three entities’ assets to misuse or theft."" (pg 37)
+	> "the FTX exchanges and Alameda used a single, shared AWS account, meaning that a compromise of that AWS account would expose all three entities’ assets to misuse or theft." (pg 37)

 	> "The FTX Group stored the private keys to its crypto assets in its cloud computing environment, which included over one thousand servers and related system architecture, services, and databases that it leased from Amazon Web Services." (pg 24)